 2. Entry phase

-It involves the integration process and the acquisition of relevant informations necessary for the conceptualization of the community diagnosis.
+It involves the integration process and the acquisition of relevant information necessary for the conceptualization of the community diagnosis.
 It is also during this phase that potential leaders are identified.

 3. Formation phase

 It is the phase when a core group is created – which then be trained to develop their capabilities in leading their community.